SOAS University of London: Academic profile

 SOAS is a centre for the study of subjects concerned with Asia, Africa and the Middle East.
-It trains government officials on secondment from around the world in Asian, African and Middle Eastern languages and area studies, particularly in Arabic & Islamic Studies – which combined with Hebrew formed the major bulk of classical Oriental Studies in Europe – and Mandarin Chinese.
+It trains government officials on secondment from around the world in Asian, African and Middle Eastern languages and area studies, particularly in Arabic, Islam, and Middle Eastern Studies formed the major bulk of classical Oriental Studies in Europe – and Mandarin Chinese.
 It also acts as a consultant to government departments and to companies such as Accenture and Deloitte – when they seek to gain specialist knowledge of the matters concerning Asia, Africa and the Middle East.

-The school is made up of nineteen departments across three faculties: Arts and Humanities, Languages and Cultures, and Law and Social Sciences.
-The school focuses on small group teaching with a student-staff ratio of 11:1, one of the lowest in the UK.
+The school has a student-staff ratio of 15:1, which in the Complete University Guide 2025 ranked 44th in the UK.

 Library

 The SOAS library is a library for Asian, African and Middle Eastern studies.
 It houses more than 1.2 million volumes and electronic resources for the study of Africa, Asia and the Middle East, and attracts scholars from all over the world.
 The library was designated by HEFCE in 2011 as one of the UK's five National Research Libraries.

 The library is housed in the Philips Building on the Russell Square campus and was built in 1973.
-It was designed by architect Sir Denys Lasdun, who also designed some of Britain's most famous brutalist buildings such as the National Theatre and the Institute of Education.
+It was designed by architect Sir Denys Lasdun, who also designed some of Britain's brutalist buildings such as the National Theatre and the Institute of Education.

-In 2010/11 the library underwent a £12 million modernisation programme, known as "the Library Transformation Project".
+In 2010/11, the library underwent a £12 million modernisation programme, known as "the Library Transformation Project".
 The work refurbished the ground floor of the library and created new reception and entrance areas, new music practice rooms, group study rooms and a gallery exhibition space.

-SOAS being a constituent college of the University of London, its students also have access to Senate House Library, shared by other colleges such as London School of Economics and University College London, which is located just a short walk from the Russell Square campus.
+Since SOAS is a constituent college of the University of London, its students also have access to Senate House Library, shared by other colleges such as London School of Economics and University College London, which is located close to the Russell Square campus.

 The library was used as a filming location for some scenes in the 2016 film Criminal.